 'I am not sure if this is merely old common superstition within these parts Mr Callanach, but I have learnt in my time here within this area that folklore is best to adhere to it, when of course reasonable.
 Therewithal, I have seen the ghosts of this house tofore, and that has left me extremely pensive.
 Have you not seen them ever about?'

 'Jings, kenspeckle boodies ye say sir?'

 'Yes, the former tenants of the house!
 Have you not seen them wandering the house at night Mr Callanach?
 Nary?'

 'Forgif me sir, Aye am afeard Aye haf come tae an fro from the house manifold times an haf been i the house, but Aye haf found na boodie quitchit yet sir.
 Aiblins, ma ears an ma een are no gleg as er an ar bestraucht an ungainly, but whit Aye can say is thon Aye haf niver seen aucht alik tae a boodie within the house, whan Aye haf been here or oncame eft.
 Withal, ye must understand an foresee sir thon Aye dae no spend the nicht hier'.

 That conversation ringed in my head with importance and forethought.

-But one night as I was lying in my bed upstairs, I heard the wuthering wind of the highlands, and when I descried, I saw there among the choughs in the near distance by the local cemetery a stranger undigging graves.
+But one night as I was lying in my bed upstairs, I heard the wuthering wind of the highlands, and when I descried, I saw there amongst the choughs in the near distance by the local cemetery a stranger undigging graves.

 I could not see his guise plainly, because he was wearing a hood; but the stranger soon appeared to be carrying bodies off into a caravan nearby, like a piller.